Heinz Strüning: Staffelkapitän and death

 Strüning was promoted to Oberleutnant (first lieutenant) on 1 August 1943.
 On 15 August, he was then appointed Staffelkapitän of 3.
 Staffel of Nachtjagdgeschwader 1 (NJG 1—1st Night Fighter Wing).
 On 23 August 1943, Strüning claimed a Lancaster shot down 20 km east of Eindhoven.

 Strüning coordinated the introduction of the new Heinkel He 219 "Uhu".
 With this aircraft, Strüning downed three bombers on the night of 31 August 1943, a Halifax 20 km west of Mönchengladbach.
 On 22 June 1944, he shot down three RAF bombers.
 Strüning was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 20 July 1944.

-On 15 November, Strüning and Leutnant Karl Schnörrer, Oberst Gordon Gollob, Major Georg Christl, Major Rudolf Schoenert, Major Josef Fözö formed the guard of honor at Walter Nowotny funeral at the Zentralfriedhof in Vienna.
+On 7 October, Helmut Lent, the Geschwaderkommodore of NJG 3, died of wounds sustained in a flying accident the day before.
+Lent's state funeral was held in the Reich Chancellery, Berlin, on Wednesday 11 October 1944.
+Strüning, together with Oberstleutnant Hans-Joachim Jabs, Major Rudolf Schoenert, Oberstleutnant Günther Radusch, Hauptmann Karl Hadeball and Hauptmann Paul Zorner, formed the guard of honor.
+On 15 November, Strüning again participated in a guard of honor.
+He and Leutnant Karl Schnörrer, Oberst Gordon Gollob, Major Georg Christl, Major Rudolf Schoenert, Major Josef Fözö formed the guard of honor at Walter Nowotny funeral at the Zentralfriedhof in Vienna.
 Nowotny had been killed in action on 8 November 1944.
 The eulogy was delivered by Generaloberst Otto Deßloch.